tomarrell/sumup-lessons/2019-12-16/scope-and-slice.md

 Shadowing is the term for when you redeclare a variable in a lower scope that is *already* declared in an outer scope.

-This is sometimes useful for prevening lower scopes from having access to said variable.
+This is sometimes useful for preventing lower scopes from having access to said variable.

 ---